1,000+ Opportunities

 What's New at ASU Core Research Facilities | Core Facilities January 2026 News Happy Holidays | Research Matters | Core Facilities December 2025 News Preview Inside ASU’s role at SEMICON West | Core Facilities October 2025 News

-Based on current listing details, eligibility includes: Small businesses/startups in an industry aligned with the semiconductor and hard materials space, based in Arizona or relocating to Arizona, and in good standing.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses/startups in an industry aligned with the semiconductor and hard materials space, based in Arizona or relocating to Arizona, and in good standing.
+Confirm the full requirements in the official notice before applying.